KaletaLab/EcoGS/README.md

 # EcoGS
 _**by Samer Alban Kadib, Georgios Marinos, Johannes Zimmermann, Silvio Waschina, and Christoph Kaleta**_

 A suite to predict the ecological relationships between gapseq models by comparing the achieved growth when the models are alone and the achieved growth when the models are part of a community model.
+The software support genome-scale metabolic models that are reconstructed using gapseq [1].
+The achieved growth of each model was calculated  models based on flux balance analysis using the R [2] package sybil [3].
+The community model was assembled and its growth was assessed using the R package MicrobiomeGS2 [4].

 |Species 1|Species 2|Relation|
 |-----|-----|-----|